Cnut's invasion of Norway

-Cnut's Invasion of Norway or Cnut's Conquest of Norway (Knuds invasion af Norge), was an invasion and subjugation of the Kingdom of Norway by the king of Denmark and England, Canute the Great between 1028 and 1029.
-The invasion was a success and did not encounter much resistance.
-Olaf Haraldson would flee to the Kievan Rus', and Cnut would be crowned king of Norway.
+Cnut, king of Denmark and England, invaded and conquered the Kingdom of Norway without much resistance between 1028 and 1029.
+The deposed king of Norway, Olaf Haraldson, fled to the Kievan Rus', and Cnut became king of Norway as well.

 Background

 Illustration of Cnut preparing for war against Sweden and Norway, by Halfdan Egedius.

 Cnut's father and grandfather, Sweyn Forkbeard and Harald Gormsson, had previously had control in parts of Norway, particularly the area around Oslofjord.
 Additionally, circumstantial evidence supports that Sweyn Forkbeard held some form of overlordship over the Swedish king, Olaf Skötkonung.
 As a result of the Danish aggression in Scandinavia, Olaf Haraldson and Olaf Skötkonung made an alliance and attacked Denmark in 1026.
 After the seemingly inconclusive Battle of Helgeå, Cnut appears to have come out of the overall conflict with fewer losses than his counterparts.
 The Norwegians in particular, appear to have made a tactical error during the Battle of Helgeå.
 When the Swedes pulled out their forces to Svealand, Cnut and the Danes stationed their fleet at Øresund, hindering any Norwegian ships to return home.
 This resulted in the Norwegians abandoning their ships and marching through Sweden to reach Norway.

 After this invasion, Cnut began to view his Norse neighbours as potential threats to his power.
 Subsequently, already in 1027, Danish envoys appeared throughout the Norwegian coast, bribing Norwegian aristocrats into going against Olaf Haraldson.